 The point of getting a medical examination for immigration purposes is to demonstrate that you are in good enough physical health to be admitted.
 You and the public’s health depend on the results of this examination.

 The checkups will also serve to confirm whether or not you’ve been immunized against serious diseases.
 Getting ready for your immigration physical exams?
-Here are some things you should do.
+We also recommend to use the home tests from HealthyMD, Inc. to have the best results and data for your check ups.
+Here are some other things you should do.

 What to Do Before Your Immigration Physical Exams?